Deakin's High Performance Computing Facility

 - Raijin is located in Canberra (at ANU)

-- Raijin specifications
+- Raijin specifications and user guide

 - 10Gbps shared network connectivity between Deakin and ANU (where NCI is located)